RoxanneLeb/Habitat_Rarity/Method.md

 6-	Tree flooded, fresh water

 7-	Tree flooded, saline water

     -	Steps:

         -	Projection in Mollweide using ArcGis (Project raster function from Data Management)

-        -	Change resolution at 5km using ArcGis (‘resample’ option using ‘majority ‘option) :
+        -	Change resolution at 5km using ArcGis (‘resample’ option using ‘majority‘ option) :
         *Raster: E: /leberro/My Documents/PhD_Paper_1_globalForest/Database/ESA_GLC/ esa_glc_moll_5km_resample.tif*

         -	Project raster to match the raster with input variables and select forested areas using GRASS rules (r.reclass) :
         *esa_glc_transformation_reclass.py*
         *Raster: E: /leberro/My Documents/PhD_Paper_1_globalForest/Database/ESA_GLC/ esa_forest_moll5km.tif*

         -	To select 5 km cells which have more that 50 % of forest while aggregation:
             -	Change the extent of esa_glc_moll300m to have a grid which match with our forest raster
                 -	By modifying the extent, the resolution is changed as well… So we adapt the extent to the 1km input variable (pet_season)